mayalh22/mayalh22.github.io/README.md

-# Maya Hazarika - Personal Website & Portfolio
+# Maya Hazarika Personal Website & Portfolio

 Hello!
 My name is Maya and this is my personal website showcasing my projects, art, writing, and experiences as a 10th grader in the Boston area.

-About

 I created this site as a digital resume and diary of my interests and work.
 It features a scrapbook-inspired design meant to feel analog and non-digital, with a soft color palette and playful interactions.

 Pages

-- **About Me** - Introduction and bio
+About Me = Introduction and bio
-- **Contact** - Ways to reach me (email, Instagram, LinkedIn, GitHub)
-- **What I Do** - Volunteering, jobs, school activities, and summer programs
-- **My Art** - Ceramics and paintings gallery with lightbox viewer
-- **Projects** - Showcase of programming projects with live demos and code
-- **Writing** - Creative writing pieces and published articles
-- **Favorites** - Books, music, and movies I love

-Tech
+Contact = ways to reach me (email, Instagram, LinkedIn, GitHub) What I Do = volunteering, jobs, school activities, and summer programs My Art = ceramics and paintings gallery with lightbox viewer Projects = programming projects with live demos and code Writing = creative writing pieces and published articles Favorites = books, music, and movies I love

-- **HTML5** - Structure and content
+HTML5 Structure and content
-- **CSS3** - Styling with custom properties, animations, and responsive design
-- **JavaScript (ES6+)** - Interactive features and dynamic content loading
-- **Fonts** - Google Fonts (Delius, SUSE Mono)
+CSS3 Styling with custom properties, animations, and responsive design JavaScript (ES6+) Interactive features and dynamic content loading Fonts Google Fonts (Delius, SUSE Mono)
+Copilot for debugging!

 Design

-I spent a lot of time deciding the color palette:
+I spent a lot of time deciding the color palette, editing icons and favicon and images:

 --maya-green: #97c026
 --maya-blue: #aad3df